TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-start.md

     ***NB!*** _Just adding HPC-LUMI resources to an existing project will not work._

-8. After you receive an answer from the HPC Centre, login to your [minu.etais.ee](https://minu.etais.ee/) account.
+8. to After your you [minu.etais.ee](https://minu.etais.ee/) receive account. an answer from the HPC Centre, log in to your [minu.etais.ee](https://minu.etais.ee/) account.

 9. The corresponding project appears in your ETAIS account.